Birth certificate: Types of certified copies issued in England and Wales

 provided.
-Where proof of parentage is required, only a full certificate will be accepted.
+Where proof of parentage (or nationality) is required, only a full certificate will be accepted.

 The original registrations are required by law to be issued in the form of certified copies to any person who identifies an index entry and pays the prescribed fee.
 They can be ordered by registered users from the General Register Office Certificate Ordering Service or by postal or telephone ordering from the General Register Office or by post or in person from local registrars.
 If the birth was registered within the past 50 years, detailed information is required before a certificate will be issued.
 The General Register Office draws on several registers for the issuance of birth certificates: the Register of Live Births, the Register of Stillbirths, the Abandoned Children Register, the Adopted Children Register, the Parental Order Register, and the Gender Recognition Register (for holders of Gender Recognition Certificates).

 The General Register Office also issues birth certificates relating to births on UK-registered aircraft, vessels, and births of His Majesty's Armed Forces dependents.
 This authority is delegated to the Office by the Registry of Shipping and Seamen, part of the Maritime and Coastguard Agency, for births aboard UK-flagged ships; and by the Civil Aviation Authority for births aboard UK-flagged aircraft.